Skip to main content

 What is a hot melt adhesive?

-We have a more in-depth blog going into everything you need to know about hot melts, but as a starting point, a hot melt adhesive is a thermoplastic adhesive that forms bonds through melting and solidifying as opposed to drying like cyanoacrylates (super glues) and solvent-based adhesives (spray mounts).
+A hot melt adhesive is a thermoplastic adhesive that forms bonds through melting and solidifying as opposed to drying like cyanoacrylates (super glues) and solvent-based adhesives (spray mounts).

 The main benefits of hot melts are their fast bonding and setting speeds, combined with environmental benefits.
 In most circumstances, a hot melt adhesive will provide a near-instant hold between substrates.
 Although this initial bond won’t be at its strongest until several hours later, most bonds will be resistant to small movements between the materials, allowing these parts to progress along the assembly process.